-This tutorial will help you to list remote branches available on remote git repository.
-It is helpful you to find names of branches, which has been created on remote repository by someone and you want to checkout this on your local repository.
+This tutorial will help you to list remote branches available on the remote git repository.
+It is helpful you to find names of branches, which have been created on the remote repository by someone and you want to check out this on your local repository.

 Method 1: Fetch Remote Tracking Branches

 Firstly run git fetch command to update your remote-tracking branches under refs/remotes/<remote_name>/.

 Now use following command to list all branches on local and all remote repositories.

 git branch -a //output * development master staging remotes/origin/development remotes/origin/master remotes/origin/staging

 You can also use ls-remote option to list remote repositories without updating your remote-tracking branches.